407-610-2417

 Strategies to Get Featured in AI Overviews

-When a user searches, Google’s proprietary language models — likely based on its Gemini technology — analyze multiple web pages to build a concise response that appears at the top of the results.
+When a user searches, Google’s proprietary language models — likely based on its Gemini technology — analyze multiple web pages using AI search algorithms to build a concise response that appears at the top of the results.

 The sources it pulls from usually rank well for the query in the traditional SERPs, though it’s not always the case.
-Based on what we’ve seen across clients’ websites and our SEO case studies, the pages that tend to be included usually follow a few consistent patterns:
+Based on what we’ve seen across clients’ websites and our SEO case studies, pages that tend to be included usually:

-• Prioritize search intent: AI models look for content that directly satisfies the underlying intent of a query, not just keyword matching (we’ll talk more about it later on).
+• Prioritize search intent: AI models look for content that directly satisfies the underlying intent of a query (the reason why someone searches), not just keyword matching.

 • Focus on relevance and context: AI parses semantic meaning, so the content that’s contextually relevant is more likely to be selected.